-Development will protect trees that are important to local character, streetscape, biodiversity and the environment.

-- Any development that proposes removal of a tree on the Important Tree List should provide justification for the proposed tree removal(s) and details of replacement tree planting to mitigate against the loss of canopy cover, included within the application.
-Any trees removed to facilitate development shall be replaced by trees of a large [15m+] ultimate size where the site allows. - 2.
-If a tree replacement enforcement notice is in place, the proposed development must allow for the trees' replacement. - 3.
-Where there are no existing trees on a site, development should allow space for the future planting of trees well suited to local conditions, as noted above.
+- 1. Development will protect trees that are important to local character, streetscape, biodiversity and the environment. - Any development that proposes removal of a tree on the Important Tree List should provide justification for the proposed tree removal(s) and details of replacement tree planting to mitigate against the loss of canopy cover, included within the application.
+Any trees removed to facilitate development shall be replaced by trees of a large [15m+] ultimate size where the site allows. - 3.
+If a tree replacement enforcement notice is in place, the proposed development must allow for the trees' replacement. - 4.
+Where there are no existing trees on a site, unless it can be demonstrated as unfeasible or non-viable, development should allow space for the future planting of trees well suited to local conditions, as noted above.

-Veteran Trees
+Veteran trees

-- 4. Planning proposals are required to ensure that veteran trees are fully and strictly protected in accordance with Natural England's "Standing Advice for Ancient Woodland and Veteran Trees".
+- 5. Planning proposals are required to ensure that veteran trees are fully protected in accordance with Natural England's "Standing Advice for Ancient Woodland and Veteran Trees".
 Root protection zones of veteran trees will be at least 15 metres radius for each tree, deadwood should be retained where possible.
-Canopy reduction to facilitate construction will only be acceptable in exceptional circumstances. - 5.
+Canopy reduction to facilitate construction will only be acceptable in exceptional circumstances such as where canopy reduction is required to give access for construction machinery and it is demonstrated that there are no alternatives. - 6.
 Tree root protection for veteran trees should provide for any likely activities that may occur during construction. - 4.14 Robust justification would be required to show that the loss of the tree would be justified by public interest.
 The main tree species that define our area (as identified by paragraph 4.10 above) would be appropriate choices for replacement trees. - 4.15 New residential and commercial development proposals where trees > 7.5cm in trunk diameter at 1.5m from ground and >1.5m in height are present (onsite or off-site) which have root protection areas or canopies that encroach onto the application site or could be affected by development, its plant or vehicles in any other way, are to be accompanied by a tree survey, arboricultural impact assessment, tree protection plan and an arboricultural method statement.